An insurance policy that covers a proportion of the pension scheme's liabilities and is held as an asset by the scheme.

 What options are there?

 - The insurance premium will typically be paid by the scheme in full at the start of the policy.
-If the scheme is not fully funded sponsoring companies and trustees could consider our Accelerated Buy-In (ABI) solution.

 - In some cases it may be beneficial to implement a forward starting buy-in to allow a greater proportion of the members’ benefits to be insured than might otherwise be affordable.